 According to the World Health Organization, more than one billion people worldwide have hypertension, which causes about 13% of all deaths globally.
 About 45% of adults in the United States have high blood pressure.
 Only about a quarter of them have it under control.
 High blood pressure costs the nation about $131 billion annually in health care services, medications, and missed work days.

-High blood pressure can increase your risk of heart disease, stroke, kidney disease, and other serious health problems.
+High blood pressure increases risk of heart disease, stroke, kidney disease, and other serious health problems.
 It can also cause symptoms such as headaches, dizziness, chest pain, and shortness of breath.
 However, many people with high blood pressure do not have any symptoms and may not be aware of their condition.
 That is why it is essential to check blood pressure regularly and follow a physician’s advice on lowering it.

 Beyond controlling white coat syndrome, remote blood pressure monitoring provides accurate and consistent record of blood pressure readings outside the office.
 Therefore, it can also help identify other forms of hypertension, such as: